 The tool doesn’t end there.
 As a cool bonus feature, it also lets you create polls so that you can invite users to tell you what they liked and didn’t like about your page — and why they bailed out.

 The point of heatmap is to let you know what users like about your page and what they don’t like.
 They’ve actually been around for a while but they’re massively undervalued.
-For example, if you learn that a certain section of your page is causing folk to leave, you can start targeting them with exit-intent popups.
+For example, if you learn that a certain section of your page is causing people to leave, you can start targeting them with exit-intent popups.